 Many of Whistler’s finest restaurants often reward their locals and autumn customers with fantastic deals and affordable set-menu specialties.With 100+ places to eat and some truly world class offerings autumn dining in Whistler has enough options to brighten even the greyest of days.
 (Combine this one with #2 Hit the Gym for guilt-free enjoyment of all those fantastic meal deals.)

 Even though Whistler is an outdoor paradise there is lots happening inside and the rainy days of pre-winter are the best time to check out stuff you won’t have time for once the snow falls.

-Not to be outdone, The Whistler Arts Council generally fires up the pre-winter stoke with their Out of Bounds:Tales from the Backcountry photography exhibit as well as an excellent live music performance series.
+Not to be outdone, Arts Whistler generally fires up the pre-winter stoke with their Out of Bounds:Tales from the Backcountry photography exhibit as well as an excellent live music performance series.
 Check their events listings.

 Over at the Whistler Museum and Archives there’s always something cool happening there and its listed on their events page.They often host debates and lectures to coincide with the annual Whistler Writers Festival which takes place each October and sees some of Canada's top authors in town for a weekend of readings, workshops and parties.